ZiyiZ-cloud/Personal_Ledger/README.md

 ## API
 I decided to build up my own API for this application.
 I have created the API with Node JS and deployed on Heroku and set up the connection with the API to the Personal-Ledger application.
 API is deployed at: https://personalledger.herokuapp.com/

+API provides support for frontend.
+With the correct user token, api provides access to get and edit user information and expenses.
+For expenses, user can access all history or history for selected month.
+API also provides data for building up the chart in frontend about monthly category, daily total income and expense, and monthly total balance.

 ## Technology Used:
 * JavaScript
 * Node JS